CSC 236: Data Structures Website, Berea College

 - Data structures game

-- Complete A00:Getting Started and submit to Moodle by 8 am on Friday.
+- Complete A00:Getting Started and submit to Moodle by noon on Friday.
 Note that there are 6 tasks, some of which will take some time:

 - Help us get to know you better